 Read more about why the Google tech stack is built using Python.

 Spotify allows instant listening to specific tracks or albums with virtually no buffering delay.
-The app was launched in 2008 and has since then has reached over 75 billion paid subscribers.
+The app was launched in 2008 and has since then has reached over 75 million paid subscribers.

 While Spotify’s website is build using WordPress, the Spotify app is built using Python.
 Spotify engineer Geoff van der Meer explains how Spotify used Python to code the app’s backend:

 Spotify’s backend consists of many interdependent services, connected by [its] own messaging protocol over ZeroMQ.
 Around 80% of these services are written in Python.

 Read more about how Spotify uses Python.

 Netflix is the world’s leading internet television network with more than 33 million members in 40 countries enjoying more than one billion hours of TV shows and movies per month, including Netflix original series.
 According to the Netflix technology blog,

 Developers at Netflix have the freedom to choose the technologies best suited for the job.
 More and more, developers turn to Python due to its rich batteries-included standard library, succinct and clean yet expressive syntax, large developer community, and the wealth of third party libraries one can tap into to solve a given problem.

 Read more about how and why Netflix uses Python.

 Uber, the ridesharing service, completes over 15 million trips daily.
 According to Uber engineers,